Hockey Reference Blog

 Posted by Darin Hayes on February 1, 2024

-Multiple teams and franchises have reached double digits of consecutive League Regular season wins, which we present here.
+Multiple teams and franchises have reached double digits of consecutive NHL regular-season wins, which we present here.

 13 Straight and Looked Great